dustlang/cargo/src/doc/src/reference/publishing.md

 #### Packaging a crate

 The next step is to package up your crate and upload it to [crates.io].
-For this we’ll use the [`cargo publish`] subcommand.
+For this we’ll use the [`payload publish`] subcommand.
 This command performs the following
 steps:

 1. Perform some verification checks on your package.